 You can use the PDCA cycle for a wide variety of projects.
 Whether you’re building a new project from scratch or using the PDCA as a quality improvement project, investing in a robust planning phase is a great way to set the project on the right track.

 Keep in mind that PDCA is a cycle.
 It’s okay if you don’t have all of the answers the first time around, since you’ll probably run this cycle multiple times.
-Each time you re-run the PDCA cycle, evaluate your project plan to ensure it’s up-to-date and accurate towards your project goals.Read: How to create a project plan that works to keep you on track
+Each time you re-run the PDCA cycle, evaluate your project plan to ensure it’s up-to-date and accurate towards your project goals.Read: Create a better project plan in just 7 steps

 Once you’ve ironed out your project plan, the next step is to try it out.
 Like most types of lean project management, PDCA embraces small, incremental changes.
 During the Do phase of the PDCA cycle, implement the project plan on a small scale to ensure it works.Read: Understanding the iterative process, with examples